contentauth/c2pa-python/docs/working-stores.md

 results = reader.get_validation_results()
 ```

 `Reader.detailed_json()` returns a more comprehensive JSON representation with a different structure than `json()`.
-It is useful when additional details about the manifest internals are needed.
+It is useful when you need additional details about the manifest internals.

 ## Using working stores

-A **working store** is represented by a `Builder` object.
+A `Builder` object represents a **working store**.
 It contains "live" manifest data as you add information to it.

 ### Creating a working store